Doing a compression test (and more importantly, interpreting the results of it) is not hard to do.

 - Pen and Paper

-To make sense of the results of the engine compression test, you need to know the number of the engine cylinder you're testing and so, I've provided the image (in the image viewer on the left) just for this purpose.
+To make sense of the results of the engine compression test, you need to know the number of the engine cylinder you're testing and illustration above will help you with this.

 Although the compression test is not that hard to do (as you'll see shortly), I suggest you read all of the test steps first and familiarize yourself with them.